hmrc/telemetry-docker-resources/README.md

 ```

 ## Setting Docker Parameters
-You can manage the Docker build commands using the variables `docker_include_default_build`, `docker_build_options_default`
+You can manage the Docker build commands using the variables `docker_include_default_build` and `docker_build_options_default`.
-and `docker_build_options_additional`.
-The examples below demonstrate the different outcomes based on the contents of
-the dictionary values specified.
+The examples below demonstrate the different outcomes based on the contents of the dictionary values specified.

 **Note:** ONLY the string "true" will result in default builds being included